 The following are books which I usually read when starting out a year to keep me focused and in check.
 The books suggested are from different authors and backgrounds.
 The books focus on different areas of life and provide perspective into life and work.
-The five books are:
+The six books are:

 - One Thing by Gary Keller and Jay Papasan.
 This is one of the best books to read at the commencement of the year.
 This book is special for those who want to improve and enhance productivity in the next one year.
 One of the greatest productivity concepts derived from this book is time blocking.
 Gary Keller discusses how productivity does not take much time.
 Instead productivity is about focus and intensity.
 One only needs to have an intense time (time blocks) dedicated to one thing which one intends to accomplish within the day before moving onto other things.